kopepasah/control/readme.md

-# :video_game: Control
+# Control

-Code, tools, config and setup scripts for my local environment (MacOS and usually on the latest stable version).
+Code, tools, config and setup scripts for local development environment (MacOS and usually on the latest stable version).